GreenFlag31/modal-library/projects/ngx-modal-ease/README.md

 Version 0.0.6: Added V16 backward compatibility support.

 Version 0.0.8: Incorporated internal component destruction to ensure proper invocation of the child's OnDestroy lifecycle hook.

+Version 0.1.0: Added V18 version.
+This version is compatible with a zoneless Angular application.
+Optional RxJS has been anticipated, observables have been transformed to regular Promises / event listeners.

 # Report a Bug